-Prosecutors announced a few days ago that the white Ohio police officer, Timothy Loehmann, who shot a 12-year old Black boy, Tamir Rice, will not face criminal charges.
-In the wake of this decision, racial justice activists across the U.S. have vowed to continue fighting to hold the police and law enforcement agencies accountable for the increased controlling and surveillance of communities of color and the routine murder of Black people during police interactions and while in police custody.
+In the wake of continuous acquittals of police officers killing unarmed Black civilians, racial justice activists across the U.S. continue to fight to hold the police and law enforcement agencies accountable for the increased controlling and surveillance of communities of color and the routine murder of Black people during police interactions and while in police custody.

 Race Forward: The Center for Racial Justice Innovation defines racial justice as “the systematic fair treatment of people of all races, resulting in equitable opportunities and outcomes for all.”

 Racial justice necessitates an end to broken windows policing, stop and frisk policies, the school to prison pipeline, privatization of public schools through charter systems, and more – all of which disproportionately impact people of color – while demanding culturally competent and affordable healthcare providers along with accessible medical facilities, culturally competent educators teaching culturally and historically accurate curriculum, and affordable, safe housing that builds up, instead of pushing out communities of color.

 While racial justice has always been a rallying point for communities of color, contemporary examples can be witnessed by looking towards the gains of the Civil Rights Movement in the 1960s and 70s to challenge “separate but equal” policies in education, public transit, and voter’s rights.